neurophon/neurophon/README.md

 ### SVM Classification Stage

+After running the EL you are in good shape to train and test the SVM algorithm.

 #### Preparing the data to Train the SVM algorithm

-After running the EL you are in good shape to train and test the SVM algorithm.

 First of all, you have to prepare the data to train the SVM algorithm.

 1. Copy the files in `original` folder to `Octave` folder: `cp /projects/neurophon/TestsData/Model/original/*.mat ~/neurophon/Octave`.
 2. Launch Matlab and run the following command `>> load /projects/neurophon/TestsData/5_Way_Corpora/Voices_2/Syllables_1/Corpus_0/Vocabulary_0/CorpusMetadata.mat` in order to load the metadata of the corpus you are currently processing.
-Then run the command `>> wordsSequence = double(wordsSequence)`, then -on Matlab- go to the path `~/neurophon/Octave/GenerateTextCorpora/` and save wordsSequence vector using `>> save -v6 wordsSequence.mat wordsSequence`.
+Then run the command `>> wordsSequence = double(wordsSequence)`, then -on Matlab- go to the path `~/neurophon/Octave/GenerateTextCorpora/` and save `wordsSequence` vector using `>> save -v6 wordsSequence.mat wordsSequence`.
 In this way, the labels of the sequence of words in the corpus are ready to be used.
 3. Finally on Matlab in the path `~/neurophon/Octave/` run the following script: `>> processes_data_for_train_supervision_M(1)`.
 This script will prepare the data to train both SVM models, one using the MRSTSA outputs and the other using the EL outputs.
 Such script will also generate a series of temporal marks to determine the begining and the end of each word in the corpus.

 #### Training the SVM algorithm

 Assuming you built the libsvm sources in the path `~/libsvm/matlab`, you can use the following [script](libsvm_train_M.md) to train the SVM models.
 Copy such script in the path `~/libsvm/matlab/MyInterface` and run the command `>> libsvm_train_M(1)` under Matlab.
+Such script will produce a swept of the parameters through cross validation in order to find the best SVM model.

 For further details about how to train SVM models see [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) documentation.